Acupuncture

 Five Elements Image

-My training combined Chinese Medicine with Five Element Theory, part of traditional Chinese philosophy.
-This views the human experience in terms of the relationship between five elements – Fire, Earth, Metal, Water and Wood – that embodies the roles of the different Organs, their associated ‘spirits’ and emotions, and how they impact on the body and mind.
+My training combined Chinese Medicine with Five Element Theory, which views the human experience in terms of the relationship between five elements – Fire, Earth, Metal, Water and Wood.
+These embody the roles of the different Organs, their associated ‘spirits’ and emotions, and how they impact on the body and mind.
 It is a useful way of interpreting the imbalances that can occur in our health, and the aim of treatment is to try and return to a more balanced state (this is called ‘homeostasis’ in Conventional Medicine).
-The great advantage of Five Element Acupuncture is that it gets to the ‘Ben’ or root of the problem, which is frequently connected to our ‘Constitutional Factor’ (CF), the Element within us that is the most apparent or imbalanced.
-It can be a very profound treatment that can help our Qi to flow more smoothly on an emotional level, e.g. calming anxiety or fears, frustrations, feelings of loss and of not being understood or supported.
-It can make us better understand ourselves and our interactions with others.
+The great advantage of Five Element Acupuncture is that it gets to the ‘Ben’ or root of the problem.
 I think instinctively we know how emotions can impact on our health, but Conventional Medicine is only now discussing this more, e.g. the involvement of stress in many health conditions, or the connection between the gut microbiome and the brain.
-I strongly believe in the benefits of approaching health from both a Chinese and Conventional Medicine perspective and that the two can learn from each other – a lot of interesting research is indeed doing that.
+I strongly believe in the benefits of approaching health from both a Chinese and a Conventional Medicine perspective, and that the two can learn a lot from each other.

 Many famous Chinese doctors through the centuries have added to the canon of classical literature, the framework of Chinese Medicine philosophy.
 The most important texts are the Yellow Emperor’s Classic of Internal Medicine (Su Wen and Ling Shu), and the Classic of Difficulties (Nan Jing).
 Acupuncture is now practised around the world.
 If you would like to find out more about it, you can visit here